jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 <center>&#42;</center>
 Our parents got busy after marriage.
 Lance came first.
 A year under him is Jon.
 Younger than Jon by two enormous years is me.
 After me, my parents hoped to get a girl and prepared a name for the baby that would be my little sister.
 But out, two years later, came, at the turn of the century, Tim.

 Four boys and a vasectomy.
-Dad had done his part to “be fruitful and multiply,” to “fill the earth and subdue it.”[^2] He is, after all, a Korean minister, the generation of Korean ministers that came of age in the hard eighties and have that Korean fire—*han*, it is called—in them.
+Dad had done his part to “be fruitful and multiply,” to “fill the earth and subdue it.”[^2] He is, after all, a Korean minister from the generation of Korean ministers that came of age in the hard eighties and have that Korean fire—*han*, it is called—in them.
+I wonder at his conviction.
 In my generation, I think, *han* is more of a smolder.

 Dad's dad, my grandpa, lived in a central province south of Seoul and worked in an American army base as a gym supervisor.
 I can count on one hand the number of times I talked to him, like the time I asked him how much money he had in his five-hundred-won coin collection in a green glass bottle which he gave me, and I proudly shared with my brothers.
 Or the time when, at five years old, I told him I walked six kilometers and he said that that was a lot for a little boy.
 I remember waiting for him, because of the hierarchy of Korean table-manners: the kids had to wait until the elders picked up their chopsticks.
 We always waited for grandpa to pick up his chopsticks.

 And we knew he smoked a lot and had only recently quit.
 But it was too late.

-One day, back in Seoul, when my brothers and I were in our blankets on the heated stone floor for the night, our dad came in, sat down, and didn’t, as usual, pray for us and sing—“*the Lord takes care of me, and I am the Lord’s precious lamb*”—till we fell asleep.
+One day, back in Seoul, when my brothers and I were in our blankets on the heated stone floor for the night, our dad came in, sat down, and didn’t, as usual, pray for us and sing—“*the Lord takes care of me, and I am the Lord’s precious lamb*”—until we fell asleep.
 Instead he sat down and said in his deep, measured voice, “grandpa died peacefully and he’s in heaven now.”
 And he went outside.

 No one spoke.
 We didn’t know how to talk about these things.
 I was six at the time.
 I didn’t know that life was short and that it ends.